fi-ya/tic-tac-toe/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see some lint errors in the console.

 Run following command in terminal to run test suite
 #### `npm test`
+Launches the test runner in the interactive watch mode.\

 Run following command in terminal to view test coverage
 #### `open coverage/lcov-report/index.html`
-Launches the test runner in the interactive watch mode.\
+Launches in a browser showing test coverage of each file.\

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`